uwescience/SQL-geospatial-tutorial/_episodes/01-databaseIntroduction.md

 - "Learn a bit of Structured Query Language (SQL)"
 - "Learn about some of the specific rules of how to structure a database"
 keypoints:
-- "Databases offer a highly structured framework for storing and manipulating data"
+- "Databases offer a highly structured framework for storing and rapidly manipulating data"
 - "Setting up this structure takes some time"
 - "Advantages include the ability to investigate complex relationships between data using a simple query language"
 ---